 Sustainable logging: balancing the needs of the environment, wildlife, and forest communities

 In recent years, the negative attitude surrounding those who work in timber harvesting has definitely been on the increase.
 Many people associate logging with the image of a bulldozer leaving behind a barren landscape, yet it is possible to harvest timber without causing collateral damage to other parts of a forest.
+When chatting to people for the first time, I find the conversation inevitably gets around to “and what do you do for a living?”, to which, when I proudly reply that my occupation is harvesting timber, some people look at me like I have grown another head.

 Over the Christmas holidays the advert for the supermarket Iceland showed an orang-utan that had lost his home due to illegal logging, portraying all logging as a devastating, planet destroying profession.